babel/website/docs/v8-migration.md

 id: v8-migration
 ---

 Refer users to this document when upgrading to Babel 8 from Babel 7.
-If you are a plugin developer or integration user, please also check [migration guide for integration](./v8-migration-api.md).
+If you are a plugin developer or integration developer, please also check [migration guide for integration](./v8-migration-api.md).

 <!--truncate-->